 (courier address: Vincent Massey Bldg., 16th floor - 351 St. Joseph blvd, Gatineau, Quebec, J8Y 3Z5)

-Applications for Assessment, including Applications that are accompanied by an unsolicited Wildlife Species Status Report, will initially be considered by the appropriate SSC or, in the case of a wildlife species not covered by one of COSEWIC’s ten SSCs, an ad hoc subcommittee struck by the Chair of COSEWIC.
+Applications for Assessment, including Applications that are either accompanied by an unsolicited Wildlife Species Status Report or not accompanied by an unsolicited Wildlfie Status Report, will initially be considered by the appropriate SSC or, in the case of a wildlife species not covered by one of COSEWIC’s 10 SSCs, an ad hoc subcommittee struck by the Chair of COSEWIC.

-An Application for Assessment that is not accompanied by a Wildlife Species Status Report will be forwarded to COSEWIC by the SSC or ad hoc subcommittee with a recommendation and may be received by COSEWIC for consideration at a Wildlife Species Assessment Meeting.
-If the application relates to a species not yet assessed by COSEWIC and it is accepted, the application will be referred to COSEWIC for consideration of placement on the COSEWIC Candidate List and assigned a priority level for commissioning a Status Report.
-If the application relates to a species already assessed by COSEWIC, COSEWIC may either decide that either:
+If the application relates to a species not yet assessed by COSEWIC and is unaccompanied by an unsolicited Wildlife Status Report, upon recommendation by the appropriate SSC or ad hoc SSC, the application will be referred to COSEWIC for consideration of placement on the COSEWIC Candidate List and assigned a priority level for commissioning a Status Report.

 An Application for Assessment that is complete but is accompanied by an unsolicited Wildlife Species Status Report that is incomplete or not in conformity to the guidelines for completion of status reports as judged by the SSC or ad hoc subcommittee, or is unaccompanied by a waiver of moral rights and a grant of permission to use the Wildlife Species Status Report may be considered by COSEWIC as though only a Request for Assessment without a status report.
 In this case, the Wildlife Species Status Report will be returned unreceived by COSEWIC.
 The Applicant will have the option either to proceed with the Request for Assessment without the Status Report or withdraw the Application in order to revise the report.